-Fentanyl is a strong analgesic (or painkiller) that is part of the opiate family.
-This drug is considered one of the most potent prescription opioids available.
-Fentanyl is typically prescribed to patients as a solution for severe pain from a terminal disease or similar issue.
-Fentanyl’s effects can be compared to morphine, oxycodone, and even heroin.
+Fentanyl is a strong analgesic (or painkiller) and one of the most potent prescription opioids available.
+Fentanyl is typically prescribed to patients for chronic or severe pain.

-Fentanyl is a synthetic drug, meaning it is not made from natural ingredients.
-This makes fentanyl easier and less expensive to manufacture.
+Fentanyl is a synthetic drug, which means it is not made from natural ingredients.
+Prescription fentanyl is created in a lab, while illicit fentanyl is mass-produced in unsafe facilities (like underground basements) in China and Mexico.
 While fentanyl and morphine are similar, morphine is considered a natural drug because it is made from the poppy plant.
-Fentanyl is made synthetically in a lab.

 The most common name brands of fentanyl prescriptions include:

-Fentanyl may seem appealing to illicit drug users for its potency.
+Fentanyl can seem appealing to illicit drug users due to its potency.
 Illegal fentanyl is referred to by street names such as “China White” or “Dance Fever.”
 In its raw form, fentanyl appears as a white powder that has no taste or smell.

 In addition to being sought after for its strong effects, drug dealers also add fentanyl to their other products to make them stronger and more addictive.
 This also makes these drugs even more dangerous.
 If a drug user is unaware that the drugs they’ve purchased contain fentanyl, they are at a much higher risk of overdose and death.